rticommunity/rticonnextdds-examples/examples/connext_dds/batching/java/README.md

 gradle run -PmainClass=Subscriber --args="<domain_id> <turbo_mode> <sleep_periods>"
 ```

-The applications accept up to two arguments:
+The applications accept up to three arguments:

 1. The `<domain_id>`.
 Both applications must use the same domain id in order to
 communicate.
 The default is 0.